Native American Animal Symbols - Who are They, What do They Mean and Why

 Dragonfly: Associated with water and springtime.
 Considered a messenger.

 Duck: Graceful on the water; sees clearly through emotions; spirit helper of mystics and seers.

-Eagle: Freedom, courage; considered the protector, carrier of prayers, visions & spirits.
+Eagle: Freedom, courage, wisdom, and a special connection to the creator; considered the protector, carrier of prayers, visions & spirits.
 Emissaries from the sky.

 Eagle Feather: Sacred pieces of spirit - a reflection of a person's vision and accomplishments - bravery, good judgment, humility and special perspective.
 Prayers floating in the wind.
 Chief.

 Elk: A symbol of nobility, power, freedom, and great strength and agility.